The Culture Lover's Guide to Ballet in Toronto

 Where You’ll Find the Best Ballet in Toronto

 Canada’s famous and largest dance company was founded in 1951 by dancer and choreographer Celia Franca.
 The National Ballet of Canada has been going strong with a diverse and beautiful repertoire of both classic and contemporary works, as well as original commissioned performances.
-Based in Toronto, the National Ballet of Canada consists of an orchestra and over 70 dancers, that tours throughout North America, Europe and Asia.
+Based in Toronto, the National Ballet of Canada consists of an orchestra and over 70 dancers that tour throughout North America, Europe and Asia.
 The ballet season is spring, fall and winter.

 In Toronto, the National Ballet of Canada performs at the Four Seasons Centre for Performing Arts, a venue shared with the Canadian Opera Company (COC).
 Located at 145 Queen Street East, the Four Seasons Centre was designed specifically for opera and ballet performances, so even though it seats over 2000, it has retained an intimate ambiance.

 The Nutcracker is a popular annual tradition during the holiday season, with many local celebrities invited for cameo walk-on roles as the Cannon Doll.
-These include author Margaret Atwood, TV personality Rick Mercer and broadcaster, Ron MacLean.
+These include author Margaret Atwood, TV personality Rick Mercer and broadcaster Ron MacLean.

 Canada’s Ballet Jörgen has been showcasing stunning ballet performances since 1987.
 The award-winning company tours annually across Canada with a commitment to make ballet accessible to all communities.
 Many shows are performed in Toronto, the home of the company and CBJ is involved in several development programs for artists and dancers.